Improving Customer Engagement

 Focus on how you can improve customer engagement

-The year 2001 may seem like ancient history given the speed of things today.
-In reality it wasn’t that long ago when Gallup announced a customer engagement metric, called CE11.
+The year 2001 may seem like ancient history, given the speed of things today.
+In reality, it wasn’t that long ago when Gallup announced a customer engagement metric, called CE11.
 Since then, hundreds of pages and numerous studies have been devoted to the topic of customer engagement – a metric that has financial implications for every company.
 A follow on study by Gallup found that “a customer who is fully engaged represents an average 23% premium in terms of share of wallet, profitability, revenue, and relationship growth compared with the average customer.
 In stark contrast, an actively disengaged customer represents a 13% discount in those same measures.”

 Gallup describes three categories of customer engagement: fully engaged, indifferent, and actively disengaged.
 The holy grail of engagement is fully engaged.
 These are the customers who are emotionally attached and loyal.
 They prefer your products and services and won’t accept substitutes.
 These are your brand advocates and the first to adopt your new products.

 The indifferent group consists of customers who are neutral, they have a take-it-or-leave-it attitude.
 The indifferent group is always looking for the next best deal.
 It is the actively disengaged that can stir up trouble.
-These are the folks who will readily switch brands and if you have a product that they feel they cannot switch then they will be negatively vocal, perhaps even antagonistic.
+These are the folks who will readily switch brands, and if you have a product that they feel they cannot switch to, then they will be negatively vocal, perhaps even antagonistic.

 You can probably think of customers for each of these categories.
-Customer behavior provides insight as to the degree of engagement, but eventually we need to have a consistent customer engagement metric if we want to be able to impact the behaviors.
+Customer behavior provides insight as to the degree of engagement, but eventually, we need to have a consistent customer engagement metric if we want to be able to impact the behaviors.

 Ask these 11 Questions to Improve Customer Engagement